dgorgan/scorelytic/README.md

 ### Output Layers

-- **Summary:** User-facing, quick verdict and score, with confidence and bias summary
+- **Summary:** For gamers/casual users—quick, trustworthy verdict.
-- **Bias Details:** List of all detected biases, their severity, score impact, and qualitative effect
+- **Bias Details:** For users interested in why the score was adjusted.
-- **Cultural Context:** Explains how cultural/ideological context may affect perception and score
+- **Legacy & Influence:** For analysts/creators—context on game’s cultural impact and player alignment.
-- **Full Report:** Internal, diagnostic output for transparency and audit
+- **Full Report:** For internal QA, model debugging, or full audit trail.

 ### Sample Output